devnied/devnied.github.io/_posts/2013-08-10-Android-Bitmap.markdown

 ---
 layout: post
-title:  "Transformation de bitmap avec Android"
+title:  "Bitmap transformation on Android"
 date:   2013-08-10 00:13:37
-categories: projets
+categories: articles
 img: /images/Android/cover.jpg
 tags: Android Bitmap
-desc: AndroidBitmapTransform est une librairie permettant de faciliter la manipulation des bitmaps avec Android
+desc: AndroidBitmapTransform is an useful library to do Bitmap transformation on Android?
 ---
-##Introduction
+##Summary

-[AndroidBitmapTransform] est une librairie permettant de faciliter la manipulation des bitmaps avec Android<br/>
+[AndroidBitmapTransform] is an useful library to do Bitmap transformation on Android.<br/>
-Version Actuelle : 1.0.0
+Current version : 1.0.0

-##Utilisation
+##How use it

-Cette librairie est trés simple à utiliser, il suffit d'appeler la méthode BitmapTransform.createBitmap() avec les paramètres souhaités.
+It is very easy to get started with AndroidBitmapTransform:

 ### Prototype
 {% highlight java %}